Greek Orthodox Patriarchate of Jerusalem: History

-In the Great Schism of 1054, the Patriarch of Jerusalem joined those of Antioch, Constantinople and Alexandria as the Eastern Orthodox Church.
-All Christians in the Holy Land came under the jurisdiction of the Orthodox Patriarch of Jerusalem.
+In the Great Schism of 1054, the patriarch of Jerusalem joined those of Antioch, Constantinople and Alexandria as the Eastern Orthodox Church.
+All Christians in the Holy Land came under the jurisdiction of the Orthodox patriarch of Jerusalem.

-In 1099, the Crusaders captured Jerusalem, setting up the Kingdom of Jerusalem and establishing a Latin hierarchy under a Latin Patriarch, and expelling the Orthodox Patriarch.
-The Latin Patriarch resided in Jerusalem from 1099 to 1187, while Greek Patriarchs continued to be appointed, but resided in Constantinople.
-In 1187, the Crusaders were forced to flee Jerusalem, and the Orthodox Patriarch returned to Jerusalem.
-The Catholic Church continued to appoint Latin Patriarchs, though the office holder resided in Rome until 1847, when they were permitted to return to the Middle East by the Ottoman authorities.
+In 1099, the crusaders captured Jerusalem, setting up the Kingdom of Jerusalem and establishing a Latin hierarchy under a Latin patriarch, and expelling the Orthodox patriarch.
+The Latin patriarch resided in Jerusalem from 1099 to 1187, while Greek patriarchs continued to be appointed, but resided in Constantinople.
+In 1187, the Crusaders were forced to flee Jerusalem, and the Orthodox patriarch returned to Jerusalem.
+The Catholic Church continued to appoint Latin patriarchs, though the office holder resided in Rome until 1847, when they were permitted to return to the Middle East by the Ottoman authorities.

+During the 19th century, the Greek Orthodox Patriarchate of Jerusalem occupied a sensitive geopolitical position within the Ottoman Empire.
+As part of the millet system, the Patriarch acted both as ecclesiastical head and as political representative of the Orthodox community before the state, which enabled the Church to accumulate extensive landholdings through a combination of private and religious endowment titles.
+Russian imperial patronage, particularly after the Crimean War, significantly enhanced the Patriarchate’s influence: Russian donations and the growing numbers of pilgrims supported land acquisitions, ecclesiastical construction, and agricultural estates across Palestine.
+These activities allowed the Patriarchate to assert itself against rival Catholic and Protestant missions while also engaging in competition with local actors, including Zionist colonization initiatives in the Late Ottoman and British Mandate periods.
+Scholars note that the Patriarchate’s territorial strategies, such as the establishment of estates at sites like Caesarea, reflected an effort to restore its former prominence while navigating the shifting balance of power among the Ottomans, European states, and emerging nationalist movements.